Childhood and Education Journey of Leonardo DiCaprio in Timeline

 Discover the defining moments in the early life of Leonardo DiCaprio.
 From birth to education, explore key events.

-Since achieving international stardom with "Titanic" in 1997, Leonardo DiCaprio has expressed feeling nervous about starring in big-budget studio films due to the hype and marketing campaigns.
+Since Leonardo DiCaprio's international stardom with Titanic in 1997, he admitted feeling nervous about starring in big-budget studio films because of their hype and marketing campaigns.

 In 1998, Leonardo DiCaprio established the Leonardo DiCaprio Foundation, a non-profit organization devoted to promoting environmental awareness.

-In 2000, Leonardo DiCaprio chaired the national Earth Day celebration where he interviewed Bill Clinton about global warming and the environment.
+In 2000, Leonardo DiCaprio chaired the national Earth Day celebration where he interviewed Bill Clinton about plans to deal with global warming and the environment.

-In May 2009, Leonardo DiCaprio joined Kate Winslet, director James Cameron and Canadian singer Celine Dion, in a campaign to raise money to financially support the fees of the nursing home where Millvina Dean, a survivor of the RMS Titanic, was residing.
-DiCaprio and Winslet donated $20,000 to support Dean.
+In May 2009, Leonardo DiCaprio joined Kate Winslet, James Cameron and Celine Dion, in a campaign to raise money to financially support the fees of the nursing home where Millvina Dean, a survivor of the RMS Titanic, was residing, donating $20,000 with Winslet.

-In 2009, Leonardo DiCaprio bought an island, Blackadore Caye, off mainland Belize—on which he is set to open an environment-friendly resort.
+In 2009, Leonardo DiCaprio bought an island, Blackadore Caye, off mainland Belize, on which he planned to open an environmentally friendly resort.

-In January 2013, DiCaprio announced he would take a long break from acting to focus on environmental work and travel the world.
-He expressed a desire to contribute positively to the environment.
+In January 2013, Leonardo DiCaprio announced he would take a long break from acting to focus on environmental advocacy.
+Also in 2013, he starred in The Great Gatsby as Jay Gatsby and produced the films Runner Runner, Out of the Furnace, and The Wolf of Wall Street.

 In 2013, Leonardo DiCaprio organized a benefit fine art auction, "11th Hour", which raised nearly $38.8 million for his foundation.